Illinois has one of the highest unemployment rate in the country — by far the highest in the Midwest, and one of the last states to recover. 1

 There is no application necessary to receive a meal and you do not have to show proof of income.
 Kids and teens ages 18 and younger can just show up at a summer meal site for a free breakfast or lunch — no questions asked.

-The Illinois Low Income Home Energy Assistance Program (LIHEAP) is designed to assist eligible low income households pay for their energy bills.
+The Illinois Low Income Home Energy Assistance Program (LIHEAP) is designed to assist eligible households pay for their energy bills.
+Households may qualify if their income does not exceed 150% of federal poverty.

 Unemployment Insurance is a state-operated insurance program designed to partially replace lost wages when you are out of work through no fault of your own.